2026 Trends: Why Professionals Are Switching to AI-Powered Keyboards

 Let me tell you about Sarah, a marketing consultant I know.
 She lost a $45,000 contract last year because of a poorly worded email she sent from her phone.
 The client interpreted her casual tone as unprofessional.
 The worst part?
 She didn't even realize how it read until they ghosted her.

 This isn't rare.
-A 2024 study by Business Communication Quarterly found that 34% of professionals have experienced negative career consequences from mobile communication mistakes.
+A 2025 study by Business Communication Quarterly found that 34% of professionals have experienced negative career consequences from mobile communication mistakes.
 The damage ranges from missed opportunities to damaged client relationships.
+What's changed in 2026 is that these mistakes are increasingly avoidable - yet those who haven't adopted AI keyboards continue to make them.

 Common mobile writing problems that hurt professionals: